spaceraccoon/deno-simple-survey/README.md

 ```

 After deploying, [create a new link trigger](#create-a-link-trigger) for the
-production version of your app (not appended with `(dev)`).
-Once the trigger is
+production version of your app (not appended with `(local)`).
+Once the trigger
-invoked, the workflow should run just as it did in when developing locally.
+is invoked, the workflow should run just as it did in when developing locally.

 Also, for production-grade operations, we highly recommend enabling the
 `maintenance_job.ts` workflow.
 This survey app requires the app's bot user to be